pavanvidem/training-material/topics/galaxy-interface/tutorials/workflow-automation/tutorial.md

 For the purposes of this tutorial, we assume you have a recent version of Planemo (0.74.4 or later) installed in a virtual environment.
 If you don't, please follow the [installation instructions](https://planemo.readthedocs.io/en/latest/installation.html#pip).

-{% include _includes/cyoa-choices.html option1="Short Version with an existing workflow" option2="Long Version from scratch" option3="Automated runs of a workflow for SARS-CoV-2 lineage assignment" default="Short-Version" %}
+{% include _includes/cyoa-choices.html option1="Short Version with an existing workflow" option2="Long Version from scratch" option3="Automated runs of a workflow for SARS-CoV-2 lineage assignment" default="Short-Version-with-an-existing-workflow" %}

 <div class="Short-Version-with-an-existing-workflow" markdown="1">